SACE | Southern Alliance for Clean Energy

 Coal: Alabama is historically one of the most coal-dependent states in the nation; according to the Union of Concerned Scientists, Alabama spends more money per capita to import coal than any other state, despite also mining its own coal (most of what is mined in state is of a type used in steel production and is exported).
-In 2012, burning coal accounted for about 34% of power generated in the state, down from 62.3% in 2000.
+In 2013, burning coal accounted for about 33% of power generated in the state, down from 51% in 2010 and 62.3% in 2000.
 Coal burning has been reduced due to many factors, especially the low price of natural gas, which accounted for 35% of power produced in 2012.
 Despite this reduction, Alabama’s largest utility, Alabama Power, lags behind others in the region in phasing out its oldest, dirtiest coal plants.
 In August 2014, it announced its first coal plant retirement – two smaller generators at Plant Gorgas.
 It will also be converting units from coal to natural gas at its Greene County, Gaston, and Barry plants.

 Alabama’s coal plant fleet is aging.
 Many of its plants lack modern pollution controls; several of the generators were built in the 1950s and 60s, produce far more air pollution than plants with modern controls, and are overdue for retirement.